aartaka/trivial-toplevel-prompt/README.md

 <h1>Trivial Toplevel Prompt</h1>

 <p>
-Trivial Toplevel Prompt is a petty portability library to set the implementation-specific REPL prompt to a new, possibly more useful, value.
+Trivial Toplevel Prompt (TTP) is a petty portability library to set the implementation-specific REPL prompt to a new, possibly more useful, value.
 It allows showing the inspect/debug/stepping statuses alongside the command number, current package, and current process or thread.